KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 <img src="images/KBtopstukkenMemeEN.jpg" width="70%" align="right"/>

-In this sereis of 5 articles I want to .... what happens when you put collection highlioghts in the Wikimedia infrastruvture
+In this sereis of 5 articles I want to .... what happens when you put collection highlioghts in the Wikimedia infrastruvture this project we aim to show the added value of putting images, audio and metadata of digitised collection highlights of the Koninklijke Bibliotheek into the Wikimedia ecosystem; mainly Wikidata, Wikimedia Commons, Wikipedia and

 ## Collection highlights of the KB
 - Intro Topstukken op kb.nl